jakob-r/mbo_asd/response_to_the_reviewers.md

 > The simulation iterations are a specific parameter of the black-box function we optimize.
 > The higher this value, the more reliable is the estimator of the power of the design.
 > Our optimization is run for 100 iterations which is sufficient to converge as Figure 5 shows.
-> Therefore, we do not see the need to run more iterations.
+> Therefore, we do not see the need to run a larger number of iterations.
 > We added a corresponding statement in section 5.7.

 Page 11 table 5, the authors present the average run time in hour, not sure how these information is helpful, as this depend on the what computing systems were used in the simulation.
 Please either add more information.